List of X-Men film series characters: Jubilation Lee / Jubilee

-Introduced in X2: X-Men United (2003)
+Introduced in X2 (2003)

-Kurt Wagner/Nightcrawler
+Kurt Wagner / Nightcrawler

-Kurt Wagner/Nightcrawler (played by Alan Cumming in X2 and Kodi Smit-McPhee in Apocalypse and Dark Phoenix) is a German mutant with blue skin, a prehensile tail, demonic features, and the ability to teleport.
+Kurt Wagner / Nightcrawler (portrayed by Alan Cumming in X2 and Kodi Smit-McPhee in Apocalypse and Dark Phoenix) is a German mutant with blue skin, a prehensile tail, demonic features, and the ability to teleport.

 Nightcrawler is first seen in the opening scenes of X2, trying to execute the president in the White House.
 He is sought out by Storm and Jean in a church, who learn he is being manipulated and recruit him to the team.
 He helps Storm rescue the Xavier students and Xavier himself at Alkali Lake.
-It is revealed he leaves the team in X-Men: The Official Game, due to the violent nature of their lives.
+It is revealed he leaves the team in X-Men: The Official Game (voiced by Alan Cumming), due to the violent nature of their lives.

 In Apocalypse, a young Nightcrawler is saved by Mystique from a cage fight with Angel, in which he badly damages the latter's wings.
 He is taken to the institute, and teleports Jean and Cyclops into Stryker's plane when he kidnaps other X-Men members.
 He joins the final battle in Egypt, fighting Angel (now Archangel).
 Nightcrawler is a member of the X-Men in Dark Phoenix.
 This version also makes a cameo in Deadpool 2.

 Alan Cumming is set to reprise the role in Avengers: Doomsday (2026).

 William Stryker

-William Stryker (played by Brian Cox in X2, Danny Huston in X-Men Origins: Wolverine, and Josh Helman in Days of Future Past and Apocalypse) was an American Colonel, and leader of Team X and Weapon X, with an intolerance for mutants.
+William Stryker (portrayed by Brian Cox in X2, Danny Huston in X-Men Origins: Wolverine, and Josh Helman in Days of Future Past and Apocalypse) is an American Colonel, and leader of Team X and Weapon X, with an intolerance for mutants.

 In X2, Stryker is the main antagonist.
-He enacts a raid on the institute, kidnapping many young mutants and Xavier, taking them to his base at Alkali Lake.
-Here, it is revealed he plans to use his mutant son Jason's illusionary powers and a copy pf Cerebro to make the Professor psychically kill all mutants.
+He raids the institute, kidnapping many young mutants and Xavier, and takes them to his base at Alkali Lake.
+Here, it is revealed he plans to use his mutant son Jason's illusory powers and a copy of Cerebro to make the Professor psychically kill all mutants.
 The plan is thwarted by the X-Men and Brotherhood, and Stryker is left to die in the destruction of Alkali Lake by Wolverine.
-It is revealed by Magneto during the film that it was Stryker that grafted the Adamantium onto Wolverine's bones.
+It is revealed by Magneto during the film that Stryker grafted the Adamantium onto Wolverine's bones.

-In X-Men Origins: Wolverine, Stryker's backstory is shown as him being the leader of Weapon X and Team X that manipulated Wolverine into the adamantium bonding process, and wiped his mind with a shot to the head.
+In X-Men Origins: Wolverine, Stryker's backstory shows him as the leader of Weapon X and Team X who manipulated Wolverine into the adamantium bonding process and wiped his mind with a shot to the head.
 He is manipulated by Silverfox to leave the facility after he attempts to kill her.

 In Days of Future Past, a young Stryker is working with Bolivar Trask.
-In the original timeline, he apprehends Mystique after she assassinates Trask, and uses her DNA to implement into Sentinels.
+In the original timeline, he apprehends Mystique after she assassinates Trask and uses her DNA to implement it in Sentinels.
 In the revised timeline, he captures Wolverine for Weapon X. In Apocalypse, he attacks the mansion and captures Moira MacTaggert, Beast, Quicksilver, and Mystique, and interrogates them about Xavier's whereabouts.
 After the feral Wolverine is released within the facility, Stryker escapes.
 He is arrested at the end of the film.